 Our wildlife programmes offer some of the best wildlife watching from the open ocean to the mountain tops in the best birding areas of Northern Spain , renowned for its birding diversity and the opportunity to experience the splendour of the ocean.
-The sea element offers both cetaceans and Pelagic birds and details of sightings within the programmes will be provided within each of our 5 or 8 day holidays.
-Your voyage will be with Paul Burley, an experienced Guide who will look after you all the way and once in Spain our local Guide, Javier Gil Vaquero, will take over.
+The sea element offers both cetaceans and Pelagic birds and details of sightings within the programmes will be provided within each of our 6-day holidays.
+In Spain our local Guides, Javier Gil Vaquero and Angel Hererra , will take over.
 These two experts will make your visit a memorable experience as you join them in observing some of the best wildlife in these incredibly spectacular places.
 Nice hotels and good food and wine will enhance your visit!
-Asturias 5 days This visit to the Picos de Europa will be of interest to those who wish to see not only the migration of the many Pelagic seabirds that cross our open ocean but also the most iconic birds of the Picos mountains in Northern Spain.
+This visit to the Picos de Europa will be of interest to those who wish to see not only the migration of the many Pelagic seabirds that cross our open ocean but also the most iconic birds of the Picos mountains in Northern Spain.

 On Sunday - Meet at the Plymouth Ferryport where we catch the 1645 sailing to Spain.
 A 2-berth cabin is provided and upgrades are available as detailed in Essentail Information.
 Our Guide,Paul Burley, will meet you in the Terminal Building at Plymouth Ferryport.